 The county flag appears in the canton of this example from supporters of Scunthorpe

 Two great examples of the Middlesex county flag recognised by Brentford supporters and a third where the design appears in shield form, in the fourth quarter.
 The club is one of only a few professional ones in the county which recognises its true county identity and which, as noted above, previously included the emblem on its own badge, for many years.
 Both examples have the county flag occupying spaces other than the expected first quarter.

 Supporters from Alnwick in Northumberland with that county’s flag

 Fans of Nottingham Forest proudly depict their county’s flag in the first canton, as do fans of Notts County!

 England fans from Shropshire display their county’s flag in the first canton.

 Fans of an amateur team from Suffolk have incorporated the county flag here in the fourth canton.

-Plenty of examples of the practice form supports of Brighton and Hove Albion.
+Plenty of examples of the practice from supporters of Brighton and Hove Albion.
 The club consciously portrays itself as a Sussex club and promotes its county identity persistently.
 The county flag can be found in abundance at matches.
 It is also used here